cloggo/tangd/README.md

 A full implementation of [tang](https://github.com/latchset/tang) server run on node.js

 * keys are stored in sqlite database
+* low memory usage, required only less than 30MB of memory
+* very high performance and scalable

 * to rotate keys, use the /keys/rotate rest api

 ```sh